 Can I drive with a bad alternator?

 You can potentially drive a short distance with a faulty alternator, but we don’t recommend it.
 Because this component powers so many different parts of your vehicle, driving with a bad alternator can impact various functions.
-A faulty alternator often leads to a dead battery, but if left unfixed, it could ruin your car battery too.
+A faulty alternator often leads to a dead battery, and, if left unfixed, it could permanently ruin your battery.

 Simply put, you and your wallet are probably better off getting a bad alternator replaced before it leads to more extensive issues.